 Historical records show that there is a significant probability of two or more flood producing storms occurring in the Brisbane River system within a short time of each other.
-Therefore, unless determined otherwise by the Senior Flood Operations Engineer in accordance with Section 2.8, the aim during a Flood Event should be to empty stored floodwaters within seven days after the flood peak has passed through the dams.
+Therefore, unless determined otherwise by the Senior Flood Operations Engineer in accordance with Section 2.6, the aim during a Flood Event should be to empty stored floodwaters within seven days after the flood peak has passed through the lower reaches of the Brisbane River.
 In a very large flood, this time frame may not be achievable because of downstream flood conditions and it may be necessary to extend the emptying period by several days.